The Ultimate Guide to Group Discussion: Types, Skills & Success Secrets

 1. Topical Group Discussions

-The topic of the group discussion is decided by the interviewer, who may have a list of questions in mind.
+The GD topics are decided by the interviewer, who may have a list of questions in mind.
 The interviewers will ask questions to see if you can work as a team and communicate well with other people.

 You should be able to express your views clearly and logically while explaining your stand on the issue.
 You need to make use of your verbal and non-verbal methods for effective communication.